WardLordRuby/scriptedSheepshead-TTS/README.md

 ### Next features to be added:
 * Implement onSave to save players custom settings
+* Chat command for admin to spawn in more chips
 * New icons for deal, pick, and pass

 ### Current features: